 How to plant a 2 in 1 Lemon-Lime tree:

 Step 1: Choose the right location.

-Choosing the right location is critical when growing any kind of plant or fruit tree.
+Choosing the right location for your lemon-lime trees is critical when growing any kind of plant or fruit tree.
 Citrus trees require a location that can provide 8+ hours of direct sunlight per day, and has well-draining soil.
 A quick test to see if your soil is well-draining or not is to prepare a planting hole and fill it with water.
 If more than two hours have passed and the hole still has not drained, consider mounding up above the native soil line with a well-draining soil mix of compost and mulch.
-Then plant your tree in this amended mound to give your tree the best chances of success.
+Then plant your tree in this amended mound to give your lemon-lime tree the best chances of success.

 Step 2: Prepare your planting hole.

 Start by digging a hole that is about twice the volume of the containers that your trees arrived in.
 You can use the tree in its pot to gauge the height and width of the hole.
 At this point, we recommend that you do not add any fertilizer to the planting hole directly since we will fertilize later.
 An optional step here would be to mix up a bit of compost with some of the native soil, this will help to loosen the soil and make the transition from the pot to the ground easier on the tree.
 Mound up enough soil at the bottom of the hole so that the top of the root ball will sit flush with the native soil level.
 Now that your planting site is prepared, gently remove the tree from the container, squeezing the sides of the container if needed to loosen the rootball from the container.
 Plant both trees in the hole spaced about 6”-12” apart and backfill with your native soil.